 The 20-21 Weston Backwoods functionally remains unchanged and has been updated with a new graphic.

 Our Analysis and Test Results

 The Weston Backwoods may feel light, but it doesn't skimp on performance.
-It boasts quick, accurate, and powerful performance movements.
-It features a micro camber for most of the profile with rocker in the tip and tail and has a volume shifted profile, which means a wider waist width and short length, which allows you to downsize.
+It boasts quick, accurate, and powerful performance movements, and features a micro camber for most of the profile, with rocker in the tip and tail.
+It has a volume shifted shape, which means there is a wider waist width and shorter length to downsize yet achieve the same levels of stability.

 The Backwoods is like a Peregrine Falcon in its turning ability.
 This board excels at fast, short, and medium radius turns.
 Whichever radius you want, once you think about turning, you are already doing it; it's that easy to get on edge.
-The Backwoods is incredibly nimble to move around bumps and allow you to look at the mountain differently.
+The Backwoods is incredibly nimble and moves around bumps, allowing you to look at the mountain differently.
 It feels like you're surfing.
-The board is meant to be downsized, which unlocked this playful feeling without compromising security; it feels like you're riding the entire edge of the snowboard.
-The turning itself is powerful and consistent, which then is translated into a strong snap of the stiffer tail.
+The board is meant to be downsized, which unlocked this playful feeling without compromising security.
+When turning, it feels like you're riding the entire edge of the snowboard.
+The turning itself is powerful and consistent, which then is translated into a strong snap off the stiffer tail, and faster turn finishes.
 We really enjoyed this turning style.
 It had a lot of response and power in a user-friendly package.

 Float in Powder

 Optimal float in powder was one of the top design priorities of the Backwoods.
 It has all the components required to provide effortless floatation and a swift turning ride.
 The shape of Backwoods promotes effortless floatation thanks to its powder inspired shape with a long nose and shorter, tapered tail.
 The shorter tail allows the board to be incredibly agile and snappy when turning in fresh snow.
 This board is very fun to ride in powder and has the stability and agility for whatever terrain you wish.